Latex Allergies and Reactions

 - If you have a latex allergy, follow your physician's instructions

-- Actively participate in latex allergies and reactions training and education
+- Actively participate in training and education on latex allergies and reactions

 Find even more information you can use to help make informed decisions about the regulatory issues you face in your workplace every day.
 View all Quick Tips Technical Resources at www.grainger.com/quicktips.

 Grainger has the products, services and resources to help keep employees safe and healthy while operating safer facilities.
 You’ll also find a network of safety resources that help you stay in compliance and protect employees from hazardous situations.
 Count on Grainger for lockout tagout, fall protection equipment, confined space products, safety signs, personal protective equipment (PPE), emergency response and so much more!

 The content in this newsletter is intended for general information purposes only.
 This publication is not a substitute for review of the applicable government regulations and standards, and should not be construed as legal advice or opinion.
 Readers with specific compliance questions should refer to the cited regulation or consult with an attorney.